LalaIAm/tarot-cline/memory-bank/progress.md

    - [ ] Deployment preparation

 ## Current Status

 Milestone 2 has been successfully implemented.
 The application now has a fully functional tarot reading feature that includes a tarot card database, deck management, spread selection, shuffle animation, and an AI interpretation system.
 The tarot reading workflow guides users from setting their intention through selecting a spread, shuffling the deck, drawing cards, and receiving their interpretation.

 The Redux state management system for tarot readings has been implemented, allowing for future enhancements like saving readings to the database and connecting them with the journaling feature in Milestone 3.
 The UI components provide an engaging, intuitive experience with responsive design for all device sizes.

+Planning for Milestone 3 has been completed with a comprehensive implementation plan documented in memory-bank/milestone3-plan.md.
+This plan outlines the database schema, component architecture, implementation phases, and user flows for the journaling feature.

 ## Completed Setup Tasks

 - ✅ Initialized React project with Vite
 - ✅ Set up Redux Toolkit for state management
 - ✅ Configured React Router for navigation
 - ✅ Established SCSS styling structure with variables and components
 - ✅ Created feature-based folder organization